Manaslu Circuit Trek - 14 Days

 • Notebook/Journal (for documenting the trip)

-Why Book the Manaslu Circuit Trek with Global Adventure Trekking?
+Why Book with Global Adventure Trekking?

 Global Adventure Trekking is an experienced local trekking agency affiliated with all required Nepal government agencies and trekking bodies.
 Being locals of the Manaslu region, we have the best insight into the Nepali tourism industry in the region.
 Our in-depth geographical, cultural, and linguistic expertise allows us to deliver extra.
+Check out GAT here!

 While booking with Global Adventure Trekking, be assured of:

-• Flexible booking dates.
+• Flexible booking possibilities and customized trek routes

 Manaslu Circuit Trek - 14 Days FAQs

-The Nepal Government imposed restrictions on the Manaslu Circuit trek to preserve the region’s natural beauty and cultural heritage.
+The Nepal government imposed restrictions on the Manaslu Circuit trek to preserve the region’s natural beauty and cultural heritage.
 Therefore, you need to hire a licensed trekking guide for your trek.

 Yes, solo travelers can do the Manaslu Circuit trek.
 The Nepal government has made the new permits rules.
 But you need to hire a licensed trekking guide through the registered trekking company, like us.